The Six Sigma Strategy's DMAIC Problem-Solving Method

 Six Sigma is a business management strategy that was initially developed by Motorola in the 1980s and is used by many Fortune 500 companies today.
 It is primarily used to identify and rectify errors in a manufacturing or business process.

 The Six Sigma system uses a number of quality methods and tools that are used by Six Sigma trained professionals within the organization.
-The DMAIC problem-solving method can be used to help with any issue that arises, usually by those who professionals in the organization who have reached green belt level.
+The DMAIC problem-solving method can be used to help with any issue that arises, usually by professionals in the organization who have reached the "green belt" level.

 The DMAIC Method